 What started out as a simple token gift from a teenage boy to his girl has morphed into a tradition of gargantuan proportions that, again, proves everything is bigger in Texas.
-It’s the homecoming mum, and it has come a long way since parents of today’s teens were in high school.
+The homecoming mum has come a long way since parents of today’s teens were in high school.

-Back then, it was a real chrysanthemum flower given by a boy to his date, similar to a corsage given for a prom.
+Back in the 1900’s, mums were an actual real chrysanthemum flower given by a boy to his date, similar to a corsage given for a prom.
 “There were a few ribbons on them, but it was basically a flower you pinned to your blouse,” recalled suburban Houston mother Lauren DeLorimier, who went to school in the 1970s.
-“Somewhere between the 1970s and the 1990s, that all changed.”
+“Somewhere between the 1970s and the 2000s, that all changed.”

 The Japanese were introduced to the chrysanthemum about 2,800 years ago.
 The crest and seal of the emperor and many prominent Japanese families of nobility included a Kikumon, meaning chrysanthemum (kiku) and crest (mon).
 To this day, the Japanese remain enamored with the mum – they have a mum festival known as the Festival of Happiness.